shengjiex98/microbit-docs/setup-codal.md

 4. Click on the `CMakeLists.txt` file.
 A pop-up window will appear asking if you want to install an addon for CMake.
 Select "Yes". ![](assets/codal/2021-09-14%20(6).png)
 5. After installing the addon there should be a new extension for it on your side bar.
 Click on it and find "Configure All Projects" then select the `GCC arm-none-eabi` compiler.
 CMake will then automatically clone the CODAL libraries to the `library` sub directory in the project folder.
 This may take some time.
 If you can't find the `GCC arm-none-eabi` compiler, restart VS Code and try again. ![](assets/codal/2021-09-14%20(13).png)
 6. After configuration is finished you should have everything that you need to build a simple example program.
 In the project directory, take a look at `source`->`main.cpp` and it should be pretty clear what the code is doing.
 Click the `Build` button on the bottom status bar of VS Code. ![](assets/codal/2021-09-14%20(14).png)
 7. If the build process succeeds there should be a `MICROBIT.hex` file in the project directory.
 Copy it onto the micro:bit drive and see it work.
-You have now successfully set up the environment for working with CODAL! :)
+You have now successfully set up the environment for working with CODAL!

+*Note: The last part (copying the `.hex` file directly to the board) is fairly straightforward thanks to the chip on micro:bit that specifically handles the interface between your computer and the board.
+With this chip, micro:bit appears as a standard flash drive on you computer and uploading a compiled program is as simple as copying the `.hex` file onto that drive.*